ninochang/presentations/swag-2024-Q1-openday/slides.md

 ----
 ![original](background.png)

-# What problem did we encounter switching SRT
+# What problems did we overcome to switch to SRT

 - Variable tuning
 - Unmaintained publisher client library